 Suggestions

-Remove or drastically shorten the 'Core Concepts' and 'When to Use This Skill' sections — Claude already understands context managers, protocol methods, and when cleanup matters.
+Remove the 'Core Concepts' section entirely and the 'When to Use This Skill' section — Claude already understands context managers, __enter__/__exit__, and when resource cleanup matters.

-Move advanced patterns (streaming accumulation, metrics tracking, ExitStack) into a separate ADVANCED.md file and link to it from the main skill.
+Split advanced patterns (streaming accumulation, metrics tracking, ExitStack) into a separate ADVANCED_PATTERNS.md file and reference it from the main skill.

 | Dimension | Reasoning | Score |